Trump calls accuser a 'nut job' in recording played for jury

 According to Carroll, they ran into each other, got into lighthearted banter about trying on lingerie and went jokingly into the fitting room, where he slammed the door and suddenly became violent.

+Not until 2019 did she make the accusations public and take legal action, but two of her friends have testified that she described the attack to them shortly after Carroll said it occurred.

+"I believed it then, and I believe it today," one of those friends, former television news anchor Carol Martin, said Thursday on the witness stand.

-Trump, 76, says that she fabricated the entire encounter and that he has never met her, except for a brief exchange of pleasantries at a 1987 social event.
+Trump, 76, says that Carroll fabricated the entire encounter and that he has never met her, except for a brief exchange of pleasantries at a 1987 social event.

 "I think she's sick, mentally sick," Trump said calmly during the deposition, which was taken in October.
 He added: "She said that I did something to her that never took place.
 There was no anything.
 I know nothing about this nut job."